 Skip to main content

-Located right next door to Revelstoke, British Columbia, Mount Revelstoke National Park is a place of incredible contrasts.
-The 260 square kilometre (100 sq mi) park is known for its spectacular subalpine wildflower meadows and rugged peaks, Mount Revelstoke offers visitors plenty of opportunities to experience nature at its finest.
+Bordering the city of Revelstoke, Mount Revelstoke National Park is a place of incredible contrasts.
+The 260 square kilometre (100 sq mi) park is known for its lush rainforest and spectacular wildflower meadows, Mount Revelstoke offers visitors plenty of opportunities to experience nature at its finest.

 What to see and do: